Operations Guide14 min readUpdated 2026-06-13

 Cash vs Accrual

-Cash accounting records when money changes hands.
+Cash-basis records when money changes hands.
 Accrual records when transactions occur.
-Most SMEs start with cash accounting.
+Most SA SMEs start with cash accounting.

 Which Accounting Method?